haskell/cabal/Cabal/doc/file-format-changelog.rst

 .. _spec-history:

 ==================================================
- Package description format specification history
+ Package Description Format Specification History
 ==================================================

 :ref:`pkg-desc` need to specify the version of the